-Exabyte Corp. introduced the Magnum 224 LTO (Ultrium) tape library, aimed at small and midsized businesses (SMB) and remote/branch offices this week, and industry experts say its small form factor and inexpensive automation make it a unique SMB offering.
+Exabyte Corp. introduced the Magnum 224 LTO (Ultrium) tape library, aimed at small and midsized businesses (SMB) and remote/branch offices this week, and industry experts say its small form factor and inexpensive automation make it a unique SMB offering."It's basically a tape library in the footprint of an autoloader or a stacker," said Greg Schulz, founder and analyst with the StorageIO Group.

 The primary difference between the Magnum 224 and the autoloaders that typically make their way into SMB shops, Schulz said, was the automation -- the Magnum includes a robot that retrieves tapes and keeps track of them using a bar code scanner.